Prefer to talk?

 Here is a brief layout of what a disaster recovery plan could look like and what you may wish to include in it.

 • Internal contacts - who will need to be told within your business?
+Are there multiple employees who need to be kept informed of the plan?
+Who will be keeping them informed and how?

 • Alternative work location - where will you work if you can't get access to your usual workplace?
+Do you have alternative premises lined up, or would you move to a work-from-home model?

-• Review - how often should your plan be reviewed and do you need to check that it works?
+• Review - how often should your plan be reviewed, and do you need to check that it works?

-This list isn't a one size fits all and you may want to add other items to it depending on the nature of your business.
+This list isn't a one-size-fits-all, and you may want to add other items to it depending on the nature of your business.
 For example, if you run a mobile business, you may need to include alternate transport arrangements for if your vehicle is stolen.

 Who needs a disaster recovery plan?

-You may think that only large companies need disaster recovery plans but they can be even more important for smaller businesses.
+You may think that only large companies need disaster recovery plans, but they can be even more important for smaller businesses.

-A disaster recovery plan can give you peace of mind in the same way that an insurance policy can as you'll know what needs to happen and when.
+A disaster recovery plan can give you peace of mind in the same way that an insurance policy can, as you'll know what needs to happen and when.

 Protect your data - your business depends on it

-• Identify your essentials
+• Identifying your essentials

-• Check your phone, laptop, PC and tablet for all the information you couldn't operate without should anything happen.
+• Check your phone, laptop, PC and tablet for all the information you couldn't operate without, should anything happen.

 • Consider using of the cloud